-The purpose of LearningPolls.org is to assist middle schools, junior high schools, and high schools in conducting online polling of student perceptions about conditions of learning at their school.
+The purpose of LearningPolls.org is to assist middle schools, junior high schools, high schools, and colleges in conducting online polling of student perceptions about conditions of learning at their school.
 Student polling differs from other strategies for improvement because the target for data gathering is a single school.
 This ensures that poll results have local relevance that can motivate the community to think about and support needed change.

 Where can I find the polls to see what issues students will consider?